Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: 2PN order

 \subsection{$q^2v^4$ order diagrams}

-There are only two diagrams of this order.
-Neither diagram contains any graviton exchange, as shown in Fig.~\ref{fig:q^2v^4}.
-These diagrams have time derivatives and are computed similarly to diagram 1(e):
+There are only two diagrams of this order, neither of which involves graviton exchange, as shown in Fig.~\ref{fig:q^2v^4}.
+These diagrams contain time derivatives and are computed similarly to diagram 2(b):